 Placeholder Image

 What is Friday Gems?

-Friday Gems is CelebrateMercy’s weekly live online program, which aims to further our mission to educate the world on the true essence of the Prophet’s ﷺ life and character.
+Friday Gems is CelebrateMercy’s weekly live online program, which aims to further our mission to help people discover the truth about Muhammad ﷺ and transform their lives through his beautiful example and teachings.

+Placeholder Image